 Since video files may be rather huge, codecs came in to make it simpler to store and transfer them.
 A video codec reduces or compresses a digital file so that it may be distributed and stored more conveniently.
 Encoders and decoders, the two primary parts of a codec, cooperate to reduce the size of the video file.
 For example, you should decode an H.264 codec if you use an H.264 codec to encode it.
 The common codec for video compression is H.264.

-The component of the codec responsible for handling file compression is the encoder.
+The encoder is the component of the codec responsible for handling file compression.

 After a video file has undergone compression, the decoder part of a video codec gets it ready for viewing.
 It unzips it into the chosen video container after decompression.

 What Are Containers?